Rinsho/POE2-EngineMultithreadingWorkaround/README.md

 # POE2-EngineMultithreadingWorkaround

 Workaround to temporarily fix the load-screen freezes caused by the "engine multithreading" option.

+Tested on:
-Only tested on the Steam version of the Path of Exile 2 client.
+Win11, Powershell 5.1, Steam client of Path Of Exile 2

 Installation: